RoyMachineLearning/TicTacToe-DLGO/README.md

 Tic Tac Toe Example Rebuild from Deep Learning and the Game of Go.
 No Tensorflow required.

-Steps tp run: python play_ttt.py
+Steps to run: python play_ttt.py